-Research and development ("R&D") efforts have been focused both on these new products and on updating our current products with new features.
+Research and development efforts have been focused both on these new products and on updating our current products with new features.
 In the planning phase of these new features, we look to direct client feedback and feature requests; we study the e-commerce landscape to determine features that will provide our clients with a competitive advantage in producing greater and more effective selling; and we also examine features that will create a competitive advantage during our sales process to clients.
 Emerging and declining trends also play a role in how clients perceive what features should be provided by which vendors and we are sometimes able to capitalize on these opportunities by bundling features for greater value and/or increased fees and revenue.

-A significant portion of the Company's revenues are from the ICS product.
-During the fiscal year ending June 30, 2011, the ICS product accounted for 74% of gross revenue.
-The monthly recurring fee for Warp 9 ICS is generally variable with the growth of a client's online revenues.
+A significant portion of the Company's revenues are from monthly recurring fees for TCP, ICS, and Mobile products.
+During the fiscal year ending June 30, 2012, these products accounted for 61% of our gross revenue.
+The monthly recurring fees are generally variable with the growth of a client's online revenues.
 Therefore, when our customers sell more online, our revenues and profit margin increase without dramatic increase in costs.
-During the fiscal year ending June 30, 2011, the professional services accounted for 8% of gross revenue.
+During the fiscal year ending June 30, 2012, professional services accounted for 22% of our gross revenue.